andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 Arista has some really great products and solutions, and in this post I will have a deeper look at using [Ansible Validated Design](https://avd.arista.com) automating the whole bringup process of a Spine-Leaf topology.
 I will also see how this can be used to make the network underlay more agile by adding changes "on-demand".

-I have been working with network for many years, starting out with basic network configurations like VLAN, iSCSI setups and routing to support my vSphere implementations as a consultant many many years back.
-Then I started working with VMware NSX back in 2014/15 first as a consultant doing presale, design and implementation before joining VMware as a NSX specialist.
-Working with NSX, both as consultant and later as a VMware NSX solutions engineer, very much involved the physical network NSX was supposed to run "on top" of as the actual NSX design.
-One of NSX benefits was how easy it was to automate.
+I have been working with VMware NSX for many years and one of NSX benefits is how easy it is to automate.
+I am very keen on testing out how I can achieve the same level of automation with the physical underlay network too.

 What I have never been working with is automating the physical network.
 Automation is not only for easier deployment, handling dynamics in the datacenter more efficient, but also reducing/eliminate configuration issues.
 In this post I will go through how I make use of Arista vEOS and Arista's Ansible playbooks to deploy a full spine-leaf topology from zero to hero.